Human Rights Commission

 Meetings

-• Meetings are ordinarily scheduled to occur on the third Tuesday of every month at 6:00 p.m.
+• Meetings are ordinarily scheduled to occur on the third Thursday of every month at 5p.m.

 Members

-• local social service agencies
+• employed by or active with a local social service agency

 Members shall be residents of the city, shall reside in the city during their term of office, shall take the oath prescribed for city officials, and shall serve without compensation.

-Term expires October 8, 2024
+Term expires October 8, 2028

 • Dana Stickley